astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

-object in this frame, so in **this** frame, we would consider the "length" of the object to be the spatial displacement between the cyan and magenta events, which you can see from the trails is smaller than the spatial displacement between cyan and blue in the original frame of reference.
+object in this frame, so in **this** frame, we would consider the "length" of the object to be the spatial displacement between the cyan and magenta events, which you can see from the trails is smaller than the spatial displacement between cyan and green in the original frame of reference.
 Lengths contract.
 We will work out examples of length contraction more thoroughly in [the next chapter](ch4disp).